rdkcentral/ThunderUI/readme.md

-WPEFrameworkUI is the development and test UI that runs on top of the WPE Framework.
-The WPE Framework UI provides remote control over a WPE Framework enabled device for testing and debugging purposes.
+ThunderUI is the development and test UI that runs on top of the Thunder.
+Thunder UI provides remote control over a Thunder enabled device for testing and debugging purposes.

 # Prerequisites